scilus/scilpy/docs/pull_request_template.md

 # Quick description

-Please include a summary of the changes and the related issue or the improvement.
+Please include a summary of the changes and the related issue(s) or improvement(s).
 Please also include relevant motivation and context.
 List any dependencies that are required for this change if needed.

 ...